-A student who wishes to major in chemistry should complete the following courses: 103-4, 201-2, 301-2, 305 and 307-8.
+A student who plans to do graduate work in chemistry should complete the following courses: 105-6, 201-2, 301-2, 305, 307-8, and 320.
 In related fields, he should complete Mathematics through Calculus, and Physics 201 and 202.
 Students planning to enter graduate school should have a reading knowledge of both German and French.

-101N.
-CHEMISTRY FOR NURSES
+101. CHEMISTRY FOR NURSES

-A one-semester course designed for students in the regular prenursing course.
+A one-semester course designed for students in the regular pre-nursing course.
 A survey of inorganic, organic, and biological chemistry as applied to the field of medicine.
 Three classroom hours and one two-hour laboratory period per week.